SherlonAlmeida/TrivirV2.0/README.md

 **(Current Version - 2021):** https://github.com/SherlonAlmeida/TrivirV2.0 <br>
 This repository presents a new version of the TRIVIR system, proposed by Sherlon Almeida in 2021.
 This work is discussed in the paper *"Evaluating visual analytics for text information retrieval"* published at the XX Brazilian Symposium on Human Factors in Computing Systems in 2021.
 The current version of the system implements state-of-the-art techniques for Visual Analitycs and Human-Computer Interaction investigated after several study cases with potential users.

+*   **Reference 2:** Sherlon Almeida da Silva, Evangelos E. Milios, and Maria Cristina F. de Oliveira.
+2023. **Evaluating Visual Analytics for Relevant Information Retrieval in Document Collections.** Interactiong with Computers (IWC).
+DOI: https://doi.org/10.1093/iwc/iwad019
-*   **Reference:** Sherlon Almeida da Silva, Evangelos E. Milios, and Maria Cristina F. de Oliveira.
+*   **Reference 1:** Sherlon Almeida da Silva, Evangelos E. Milios, and Maria Cristina F. de Oliveira.
 2021. **Evaluating visual analytics for text information retrieval.** Proceedings of the XX Brazilian Symposium on Human Factors in Computing Systems.
 Association for Computing Machinery, New York, NY, USA, Article 21, 1–11.
 DOI: https://doi.org/10.1145/3472301.3484320
 *   **Paper Presentation (English):** https://youtu.be/Pqa7Z54-zQw
 *   **Master Thesis (Portuguese):** https://doi.org/10.11606/D.55.2021.tde-11012022-102933